DIY 250W/4ohm amplifier based on "blameless" topology, and measurements

 This is the amplifier built in the prototype 19" 4U case

 The design is dual mono.
-There are two transformers, two rectifier-filter boards, two amplifier boards and two DC protection SSR boards inside the case.
+There are two transformers, two rectifier-filter boards, two amplifier boards and two delayed start/DC protection boards inside the case.
 Two MJL3281/1302 output pairs make 250W/4ohm power possible with respect to SOA (Safe Operating Area) of the transistors.
 It is possible to use speaker complex load that does not fall below 4 ohm in its impedance/frequency plot.
 The amp may drive purely resistive load of 2 ohm up to full output swing and still stay inside allowed SOA boundaries.
 The amp is able to drive capacitive load up to 4ohm//2.2uF remaining stable.

 2. Functional sample parameters